pitrackster/osc-bitwig-host-client/README.md

 ### Make a wifi hotspot

-Your host and client need to be on the same network so create a wifi hotspot in your computer and connect your "client" to this hotspot
+Your host and client need to be on the same network so create a wifi hotspot in your computer and connect your client to this hotspot

-> I think this is not mandatory, you could just be connected to the same wifi network... but then you'd probably have to open your internet router to let your client come in and you'd probably face latency issues...
+> I think this is not mandatory, you could just be connected to the same wifi network... but then you'd probably have to open your internet router to let your client enter and you'd probably face latency issues...

 ### Add a controller in Bitwig